 Contacts loss happens unexpectedly with misoperation or even without one's knowledge.
 At that time, many an Android users are eager to recover deleted/lost contacts from Android phones.
 Unfortunately, some of them do not do a backup.
 What to do?
 Turn to an expert?
-The answer is no. Many may say that they can not take a risk, for those informations are too important and personal.
+The answer is no. Many may say that they can not take a risk, for those informations are too important and personal to take a shot.
 Do not worry about it.
 I'm here to introduce two 100% safe methods for your reference.
 Please feel free to take a look.